matn7/CS-Notes/src/main/java/persistence/README.md

 In aggregation relationship, when the whole is destroyed, its parts are not destroyed with it.

 ### Composition
 Composition is a strong form of aggregation.
-Each part may belong t only one whole (no sharing).
+Each part may belong to only one whole (no sharing).
 Room in house.
 In a composition relationship, when the whole is destroyed its parts are also destroyed with it.
 **ValueTypes** is form of coposition.